 “The Hunters in the Snow” by

 The overall impression is one of a cold and overcast winter’s day.
-The colours are muted whites, browns and greys, the trees are bare of leaves, and wood smoke hangs in the air.
+The colors are muted whites, browns and greys, the trees are bare of leaves, and wood smoke hangs in the air.
 On the left, several adults and a child are preparing food at an inn with an outside fire.
 The landscape consists of a flat-bottomed valley with a river meandering through it and with jagged peaks visible on the far side.
 On the bottom right, the watermill has its wheel frozen.
 In the midground, figures are ice skating and playing games.

-“The Hunters in the Snow” is a 1565 oil-on-wood painting which is just one of a series of works, that depict different times of the year.
+“The Hunters in the Snow” is a 1565 oil-on-wood painting, which is just one of a series of works that depict different times of the year.
 As in many of Bruegel’s paintings, the focus of the series is on peasants and their work through the season of the year.
 The pictures show the activities representative of 16th-century northern European rural life.
 Numerous details have been carefully added to create a sense of distance; these include the remote town and mountains.

 Pieter Bruegel’s Months of the Year Cycle

 “The Hunters in the Snow” is one in a series of six works, five of which still survive, that depict different times of the year.
 The focus of the works is on peasants and their work and does not have the religious themes common in landscape works of the time.
 Pieter Bruegel the Elder was one of the first generations of artists to grow up when religious subjects had ceased to be the dominant subject.

 The surviving months of the year cycle are:

 - “The Gloomy Day” – Kunsthistorisches Museum, Vienna